-The Noles have turned their offensive production around under Wilson, as they have had at least 335 runs scored, 460 hits, 50 home runs and 300 RBI in each of the last three seasons.
+The Noles have turned their offensive production around under Wilson, as they have had at least 335 runs scored, 460 hits, 50 home runs and 300 RBI in each of the last four seasons.
 When Wilson arrived at Florida State after the 2011 season, the Seminoles had finished the year with 286 runs scored, 40 home runs and 238 RBI.
-FSU has also secured the ACC regular season title in each of the last three years as well.

 A pair of freshmen led the Seminole offense in 2015 as Jessica Warren earned ACC Freshman of the Year honors and finished with 19 home runs, 57 RBI and 53 runs scored to lead the team.
-Morgan Klaevemann used her speed and technique to lead the team with a .393 batting average and 20 stolen bases, while putting together a 26-game hitting streak – second-longest in FSU history and tied for 24th in NCAA history.
+Morgan Klaevemann led the team with a .393 batting average and 20 stolen bases as the outfielder also recorded a 26-game hitting streak from March 25 to May 17.
 The Noles earned the ACC Championship for the second year in a row and advanced to the NCAA Super Regional round for the third consecutive season in 2015.